-As Assistant Director, Institutional Relations, for Education Abroad and Overseas Campuses, Sarah works closely with other colleges and universities in the U.S. to send non-Temple students to study abroad at the Temple semester programs in Rome, Italy; Tokyo, Japan; and Oviedo, Spain; as well as at Temple’s summer programs worldwide.
+As assistant director for institutional relations at Education Abroad and Overseas Campuses, Sarah works closely with other colleges and universities in the U.S. to send non-Temple students to study abroad at the Temple semester programs in Rome, Italy; Tokyo, Japan; and Oviedo, Spain; as well as at Temple’s summer programs worldwide.
 As part of this mission, she travels frequently and widely to meet with administrators, faculty, and students to promote and advise on Temple’s opportunities abroad.
 Sarah is committed to increasing non-Temple enrollment, as a more diverse group of students going abroad increases the level of enrichment both inside and outside of the classroom.

 Outside of work, Sarah enjoys traveling the world, singing, playing piano, learning new languages, cooking, and working out.

 “I chose a career in international education because I know first-hand how powerfully transformative study abroad can be.
 It is rare to meet a student for whom study abroad did not somehow impact the trajectory of their life—personally, academically, and professionally.
 Opening students up to the possibilities of an international education (and an international life) is what drives me to promote our programs as widely as possible.
 In today’s globally interconnected world, the value of immersing oneself in a different culture and gaining new perspectives, both about one’s host culture and one’s home culture, cannot be underestimated.
 Nothing is more fulfilling than hearing back from students I’ve sent abroad, who tell me how they’ve changed for the better thanks to the experience, and how they plan to continue to incorporate a global perspective into their futures.”